 • In part 2, dose escalation will be evaluated using a high-concentration formulation (160 mg/mL) of RYBREVANT, with and without rHuPH20.2

-PALOMA Study Design2, 3
+PALOMA Study Design2,4

-Abbreviations: AMI, amivantamab; C, cycle; Ctrough, trough concentration; CF, co-formulated; D, day; EGFR, epidermal growth factor receptor; HC, high concentration (160 mg/mL); IV, intravenous; LC, low concentration (50 mg/mL); MET, mesenchymal-epidermal transition; MD, mix and deliver; ORR, overall response rate; QW, once weekly; RP2D, recommended phase 2 dose; rHuPH20, recombinant human hyaluronidase; SOC, standard of care; TBD, to be decided.
+Abbreviations: AMI, amivantamab; C, cycle; CF, coformulated; Ctrough, trough concentration; D, day; EGFR, epidermal growth factor receptor; HC, high concentration (160 mg/mL); IV, intravenous; LC, low concentration (50 mg/mL); MET, mesenchymal-epidermal transition; MD, mix and deliver; ORR, overall response rate; QW, once weekly; rHuPH20, recombinant human hyaluronidase; RP2D, recommended phase 2 dose; SOC, standard of care; TBD, to be decided.

 aAMI 50 mg/mL admixed with rHuPH20.